 - You have access to a lot of applications.
 It’s definitely easier for developers to build text-based program without GUI.

 - The applications are often really fast.
 No heavy graphical interfaces full of 3D menu and whatnot to slow down your computer.

-- It’s easier to give a lot of optional possibilities to the end user, letting him do exactly what he wants.
+- It’s easier to give a lot of optional possibilities to the end user, letting him do exactly what he wants, with CLIs.
 You can’t put 20 buttons on a graphical interface?
 With a command line based application, you can have 20 flags.

 - The unix philosophy allows you to use specific software for very specifics needs.
 Using pipelines to throw the output from one application to the input of another makes the possibilities endless!